 1) Energy savings.

-A heat pump is very efficient at transferring energy to create either hot or cold air.
+It is very efficient at transferring energy to create either hot or cold air.
 With an average COP (Coefficient of Performance) between 3 and 4, a heat pump can provide as much as four units of heat for every unit of electricity used.

-A heat pump can last for up to twenty or thirty years with proper maintenance, which means you won’t have to make any major appliance purchases for a long time.
+It can last for up to twenty or thirty years with proper maintenance, which means you won’t have to make any major appliance purchases for a long time.
 The only regular maintenance requirements are cleaning the filter and drain lines every few months to ensure proper function.

 3) Improves home value.